turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 * After setting up your portfolio review tips and guidelines for drafting your About me and Technical Projects sections: [here](https://careerdev.turing.edu/resources/terminal_directions)

-### After developing your profile its time to get Your Portfolio Published
+### After Developing your profile its time to get Your Portfolio Published

 * Review what needs to be included in order for your portfolio to be published?
 [Here is what the team is looking for](https://careerdev.turing.edu/resources/terminal_directions)